jupyterhub/team-compass/docs/team/recruitment.md

 In this blog post we have outlined the community manager's [Responsibilities](#responsibilities), their [Preferred expertise](#preferred-expertise), and [How to apply](#how-to-apply).

 **This is a contract role, funded at $90,000 to be spent by the end of April 2027.**
+The community manager will be engaged as a contractor of the Linux Foundation and will follow the standard Linux Foundation contractor onboarding process.

 (responsibilities)=
 ### Responsibilities